Cheesy Spinach Stuffed Chicken

 • In bowl used for butter, whisk together demi-glace, half the garlic powder (all for 4 servings), and 2 tsp water (4 tsp for 4) until combined. • Microwave until warmed through, 30-45 seconds.
 Stir in 1 TBSP butter (2 TBSP for 4) until melted and combined.

-• Reheat sauce in microwave for 15 seconds if needed. • To bowl with tomatoes, add Honey Dijon Dressing, mozzarella, and remaining spinach; toss to combine.
-Taste and season with salt and pepper if desired. • Divide stuffed chicken, salad, and ciabatta between plates.
-Top chicken with sauce and serve immediately.
+• Reheat sauce in microwave for 15 seconds if needed. • To bowl with tomatoes and shallot, add dressing, mozzarella, and remaining spinach; toss to combine.
+Taste and season with salt and pepper if desired. • Divide chicken, salad, and ciabatta between plates.
+Top chicken with sauce and serve.